TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.rst

 .. function:: getLoggerClass()

-   Return either the standard :class:`Logger` class, or the last class passed to :func:`setLoggerClass`.
-This function may be called from within a new class definition, to ensure that installing a customized :class:`Logger` class will not undo customizations already applied by other code.
+   Return either the standard :class:`Logger` class, or the last kundi passed to :func:`setLoggerClass`.
+This function may be called kutoka within a new class definition, to ensure that installing a customized :class:`Logger` kundi will not undo customizations already applied by other code.
 For example::

-      class MyLogger(logging.getLoggerClass()):
+      kundi MyLogger(logging.getLoggerClass()):
           # ... override behaviour here